RGB vs. HSL: Choosing the Right Color Model for Digital Displays

 Key insight:

-Hover/Active states are no longer "re-picking colors"—they're the same semantic color expressed at different lightness levels.
-RGB cannot naturally support this linear derivation.
+Hover and active states use the same color at different lightness levels.
+RGB doesn't work this way.

 3. Accessibility Adjustments via Lightness Control

-With HSL, you don't recalculate colors—you simply micro-adjust along the L-axis to rapidly meet contrast requirements.
+With HSL, you adjust the L value to meet contrast requirements.

-This is critical in accessibility design and dark mode implementation.
+This helps with accessibility design and dark mode.
 Learn more in our Accessibility Guide.

 When Should You Still Use RGB?